rockettheme/docs/README.md

     * **TOC.md**: [ _file_ ] TOC (Table Of Content) does represent the structure of a project.
 Its content is a list of links to the various documents in the project.
 The TOC is represented as sidebars in the [RocketTheme Docs](http://rockettheme.com/docs).

     * **INDEX.md**: [ _file_ ] This file defines the default content for a folder.
-Exatly like HTML pages, if you hit a folder without specifying any file, INDEX.md (if found) will be assumed.
+Exactly like HTML pages, if you hit a folder without specifying any file, INDEX.md (if found) will be assumed.

     * **REDIRECT.md**: [ _file_ ] This file sorely purpose is to redirect projects to different locations.
 For example, if a project `/docs/project/subproject/` contains a `REDIRECT.md`, when hitting on the web the `subproject` page, you’ll get redirect to `project`.
 By default it takes you back one level, although you can configure where to redirect to through YAML headers ([read more about YAML headers below](#yaml-headers)).